Alishahidi1997/KeyFinder/README.md

  - A class for loading the map from the last checkpoint.

 #### Player Control
  - A class for controlling the player movement.
+ - A class for detecting the collision with different types of objects

+#### Score Handler
  - A class for handling the score based on the collider in the objects.